HL7/carin-rtpbc/source/pages/Use_cases.md

 The goal of the consumer-focused real-time pharmacy benefit check (consumer RTPBC) is to inform a patient of the cost and insurance coverage related to medications they've been prescribed.
 This involves two key aspects:
-* Enable the patient to find out how their medications will be covered by their insurance, including out of pocket costs and any coverage restrictions or requirements that might apply
+* **Use case 1:** Enable the patient to find out how their medications will be covered by their insurance, including out of pocket costs and any coverage restrictions or requirements that might apply
-* Help the patient discover discount pricing available for the medication.
+* **Use case 2:** Help the patient discover discount pricing available for the medication.

 <br>